 About the service

-The Age UK Camden Counsellors are members of recognised counselling and psychotherapy regulatory bodies and abide by their individual Ethical Frameworks for Good Practice.
+The Age UK Camden counsellors are members of recognised counselling and psychotherapy regulatory bodies and abide by their individual Ethical Frameworks for Good Practice.

 The service is open to men and women aged 55 and over living in the London Borough of Camden, of all ethnic and cultural groups, and those who identify as being lesbian, gay, bisexual or trans.

-The service is free, and all information is confidential to the Counselling Service.
+The service is free, and all information is confidential to the counselling service.
 Home visits can be arranged if you have serious mobility problems.

 People can refer themselves, and we also take referrals from GPs or other relevant professionals.

-Check out our short film to raise awareness among older people of the benefits of talking therapies.
-The film has been produced in partnership with the IAPT Older Adults Advisory Group, Age UK Camden and Age UK, funded by NHS England.
+*The film has been produced in partnership with the IAPT Older Adults Advisory Group, Age UK Camden and Age UK, funded by NHS England.
 The film was produced by Progress Films.